borea17/borea17.github.io/_posts/2020-08-21-Unet_summary.md

 Training neural networks on image data typically requires large amounts of data to make the model robust (i.e., avoid overfitting) and accurate (i.e., avoid underfitting).
-However, data scarcity is a common problem in biomedical segmentation tasks, since data generation is expensive and time consuming.
+However, data scarcity is a common problem in biomedical segmentation tasks, since labeling is expensive and time consuming.
 In such cases, **data augmentation** offers a solution by generating additional data (using plausible transformations) to expand the training dataset.
 In most image